BYLAWS OF THE AMERICAN HERDING BREED ASSOCIATION

 C. Election, Designation, and Term of Office

-All directors shall be elected at each annual meeting of members to hold office until the next annual meeting; however, if any such directors are not elected at any annual meeting, they may be elected at any special members' meeting held for that purpose or be elected at any special members' meeting held for that purpose or by written ballot.
+All directors shall be elected every three years; however, if any such directors are not elected at any annual meeting, they may be elected at any special members' meeting held for that purpose or be elected at any special members' meeting held for that purpose or by written/electronic ballot.
 Each such director, including a director elected to fill a vacancy or elected at a special members' meeting or by written ballot, shall hold office until expiration of the term for which elected and until a successor has been elected and qualified.

 Those directors who shall serve as President, Vice President, Secretary or Treasurer of the Corporation shall be nominated for such office at the same time they are nominated to serve as directors.
 The ballot for electing directors shall specify whether a director is a nominee for an office.